laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 makes use of CDE.

-In general, the application-level rules specified by an Application Profile are based on the common CBOR Common Deterministic Encoding Profile; they do not "fork" CBOR in the sense of requiring distinct generic encoder/decoder implementations.
+In general, the application-level rules specified by an Application Profile are based on the shared CBOR Common Deterministic Encoding Profile; they do not "fork" CBOR in the sense of requiring distinct generic encoder/decoder implementations.